 Once you start working with more complex shortcuts, you’ll encounter actions that express logic and change the flow of the shortcut (such as skipping or separating groups of actions).
 Here are a few examples of these special types of actions:

-Variables temporarily save some content for use later in a shortcut.
-Often, actions that contain variables don’t connect directly to the next action in the shortcut; instead, they pass their output (including the variable) to another action later in the shortcut.
+Variables temporarily save some content to be used later in a shortcut.
+Often, actions that contain variables don’t connect directly to the next action in the shortcut.
+Instead, they pass their output (including the variable) to another action later in the shortcut.
 See Use variables in Shortcuts.

 The If action checks for specific conditions in a shortcut and outputs varying results depending on which condition is met.
 Therefore, actions can take different paths depending on conditions that are determined when the shortcut runs.
 See Use If actions in Shortcuts.

 Repeat actions are used to perform the same actions multiple times, creating loops.
-Actions within a repeat loop run from top to bottom in the loop, and then jump back to the top, repeating the actions as many times as necessary.
+Actions inside a repeat loop run from top to bottom in the loop, then jump back to the top, repeating the actions as many times as necessary.
 See Use Repeat actions in Shortcuts.

 Choose from actions